for-giobbe/phy/Building a Tree in a BI Framework .md

 <br/>
 <br/>

+## Posterior Probabilities & nodal support overestimation:

-Uncertainty can generally be observed either from scarce nodal support, polytomies  and/or
+Phylogenetics uncertainty can generally be observed either from scarce nodal support, polytomies  and/or
-sensitivity to the use of independent sampling of species and analytical frameworks (Yuan et al., 2016).
+sensitivity to the use of independent sampling of species and analytical frameworks.
-Moreover, standard measures of clade support, such as posterior probabilities (Lewis et al., 2005) and bootstrap proportions (Simmons and Norton, 2014), can support several conflicting hypotheses with high apparent confidence.
+Moreover, standard measures of clade support, such as posterior probabilities and bootstrap proportions, can support several conflicting hypotheses with high apparent confidence.

 very distant topological configuration